vmware-tanzu/tanzu-dev-portal/content/guides/dependency-injection/index.md

 ```

 Next, you need to create a class that can take in the title of the article and will return a slug.
 There is a lot that goes into creating a slug, but for now, we are going to create a simple slug service.
-To ensure that we aren’t tied to this simple slug service in the future, you will create an interface that defines a contract for a single method and name it slugify.
+To ensure that we aren’t tied to this simple slug service in the future, you will create an interface that defines a contract for a single method and name it `slugify`.
 In a package, the name service creates a new interface named `Slugify`.

 ```java